Nathalie Yamb

 Nathalie Yamb is a Cameroonian-Swiss activist and businesswoman.
-She is well-known for opposing the actions of France in Africa, which she and others describe as colonial.
+She is best-known for opposing the actions of France in Africa, which she described as "colonial".
 She was born in Switzerland and grew up in Cameroon, then went to university in Germany.

+Activism and sanctions

 In the 2010s, she helped run a political party in Ivory Coast.
 However, she was deported (to Switzerland) in 2019 without a trial after she criticized the Ivory Coast government at a conference in Russia.
 Yamb has been supported by Russian oligarch and mercenary leader Yevgeny Prigozhin.
 Her anti-French activism earned her in January 2022 a ban on entry and stay on French territory, made public in October 2022.
-Yamb participated as an "independent international observer" during 2022 sham referendums in Eastern Ukraine.
+Yamb participated as an "independent international observer" during 2022 referendums in Eastern Ukraine.

-After supporting Russian disinformation„which undermine or threaten democracy“, Yamb was sanctioned by the European Council and banned from entering or residing in the European Union.
-Her valuables in the EU are to be frozen.
+After her 2019 appearance at the Russian state sponsored Africa conference in Sochi, Yamb was categorized as an outspoken supporter of the Russian government under Vladimir Putin by the EU.
+The EU accuses her of undermining or threatening democracy.
+Yamb was sanctioned by the European Council and banned from entering or residing in the European Union.
+Her assets in the EU were frozen.

+Yamb was in Africa when she got sanctioned by the EU, meaning she can not fly over EU territory to return to her residence in Zug, Switzerland.
+In a 2026 interview in Nairobi she stated to depend on the financial support from family and friends.
+She told reporters she fears French orchestrated assassination attempts.